 The coastal zone presents a challenging environment for the cost-effective measurement of bathymetry with the necessary spatial resolution and uncertainty to inform the propagation of wave energy at a scale relevant to local applications.
 Recent advances in mapping technology, such as aerial bathymetric light detection and ranging (LiDAR), sometimes referred as Laser Airborne Depth Sounder (LADS), allow the rapid collection of high resolution, full coverage bathymetry information over large geographic extents in nearshore waters (to depths of up to 80m in clear waters).
-This technology that would, otherwise, be difficult to collect using other approaches.
+This technology has the potential to provide detailed information on seabed bathymetry and geomorphology that would, otherwise, be difficult to collect using other approaches.
 Bathymetric LiDAR has been collected for wide stretches of Australia's coast; a 2011 audit identified high resolution bathymetry was available for 20% of Australia's coastal waters (with depths less than 30m) - although 60% of this was in remote or very remote regions associated with shipping lanes or exploration activities (Wilson and Tickle, 2011).
 Whilst such approaches have the ability to capture the spatial variability in bathymetry, the cost of acquisition often means that they remain a static dataset for large area surveys.